 Welcome emails are where you introduce your company, your expertise and why someone should trust you and look forward to your emails.
 Lead follow up emails are far more specific.
 You’re not wanting to talk about you and how you can help - you’re talking about your resource and how the reader can get the most of it.

 This not only makes sure that the person in question is using (and enjoying) your lead magnet.
 But it also sets a standard for yourself.
 Anyone getting these emails is getting a taste of how much your care for customers and an inclination to your expertise.
 This gives you a natural lead into a few sales emails at the end of your follow up, too.

-You can learn more about short term nurture marketing in our 'What is short term nurture marketing?' blog.
+You can learn more about short term nurture marketing in 'What is short term nurture marketing?'.